stack-auth/auth-proxy/README.md

 ```

 The `PROTECTED_PATTERN` is a glob-style pattern.
 For example, if you want to protect everything under `/protected`, you can set it to `"/protected**"`; If you want to protect everything, use `"**"`.

+Now, you can access your server at `http://localhost:<proxy-port>`, and all the routes under `/protected` will be protected by Stack Auth.

 <details>
   <summary>If you don't have a website, you can run our example server to play around with the proxy</summary>